matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

     apparently had been changed from CrawlerPROCESS to CrawlerProcess, the casing of which Python cares about.

-    If the format of the HTML on the NFL and OverTheCap sites has not changed, the step 3 script should have created a file "My [year] NFL Ratings.csv" in "Gaming\madden_08_updater\process\outputs".
+    If the format of the HTML on the NFL and OverTheCap sites has not changed, the step 3 script should have created a file "My 20[XX] Player Attributes - Initial.csv" in "process\outputs\step3".
 If there is no file there, or if Scrapy threw any error(s) in the CMD window, debug until the script correctly produces the file.
 (In case of an error, it may simply be that the NFL has finally changed the layout of their website or the HTML within their pages, or the Madden player attribute fields have changed again.)
-In order to get all the players that are currently on actual NFL rosters, it may be necessary to iterate over the run of step_3_scrape_NFL_rosters.py by altering code in "process\scraping\settings.py" to set the LOG_LEVEL to "INFO" first, then "WARNING", and finally "ERROR" (and only if absolutely necessary, DEBUG), while choosing which new players not found in the "Latest Madden Ratings.csv" to add or skip.
+In order to get all the players that are currently on actual NFL rosters, it will likely be necessary to iterate over the run of "step_3_scrape_NFL_rosters.py" by altering code in "process\scraping\settings.py" to alter the LOG_LEVEL from the initial value of "INFO" to "WARNING", and finally "ERROR" (or if absolutely necessary, DEBUG), while choosing which new players not found in the "Latest Madden Ratings.csv" to add or skip.
+You might also want to limit the number of teams which are included in early runs, to help with debugging/filtering.
+This is done by commenting/ uncommenting lines in the NFL_TEAMS list in "process\scraping\settings.py".

                             Step 4: Manually edit my ratings file until it is complete.

-1. Once the script for step 3 has created the file "My 20XX Player Attributes - Initial.csv," copy the file into "docs\My Ratings\20XX" and make another copy as "My 20XX Player Attributes - In Progress 20XX_MM_DD.csv."
-Manually edit (and save revisions of) the file to:
+A.  Once the script for step 3 has created the file "My 20[XX] Player Attributes - Initial.csv," copy the file into
+    "docs\My Ratings\20[XX]" and make another copy as "My 20[XX] Player Attributes - In Progress 20[XX]_MM_DD.csv".
+    Manually edit (and save revision BAKs of) the file to:
-    a.
-Resolve any conflicts, meaning those fields whose values are shown as TBD or CONFLICT.
+    1. Resolve any conflicts, meaning those fields whose values are shown as TBD or CONFLICT.
-    b.
-Add important 'missing' (defaulted) values, particularly for new players in areas like Face ID, Hair Style, etc.
+    2. Add important 'missing' (defaulted) values, particularly for new players in areas like Face ID, Hair Style, etc.
-    c.
-Sort by each field to make sure we get a range we expect, and that there are no empty or invalid values.
+    3. Sort by each field to make sure we get a range we expect, and that there are no empty or invalid values.
         * TO FIND MISSING FIELDS (BLANK CELLS IN EXCEL):
         - Select the entire range where there should be no blank cells.
         - Press F5 (fn-F5 on the Mac keyboard).
         - This brings up a "Go To" window.
 Here, click on the "Special..." button at the bottom.
         - Select the radio button for Blanks and click OK.
             It should show the first empty cell (if any) or say "No cells were found."
-    d.
-Fill out roster numbers at each position to be slightly more than what they were in the original roster, "docs\Roster dumps\roster_default08_NFL_ONLY.csv," as below:
+    4. Fill out roster numbers at each position to be slightly more than what they were in the original roster, "docs\Roster dumps\roster_default08_NFL_ONLY.csv," as below:

         - QBs: Were 106 in original ros, w/ 16 FAs.
 Goal: 110